Statistics

 Decompose vs. Biodegrade vs. Photodegrade

-Photodegrade is more similar to decompose but is also more specific.
+Photodegrade is more similar to decomposition but is also more specific.
 Photodegrade is when something is exposed to ultraviolet radiation from the sun's rays, it starts to become brittle, crack, and eventually turns into microscopic granules.

 How Long Does It Take for Trash to Biodegrade?